wistonk/go-k8s-app-demo/README.md

 ```
 #### Go Tests
-> In this part, we will write some tests.i.e. `Check HTTP Status Response Code`, `Check Request HTTP Method` or even `Check Empty Response`.
+> In this part, we will write some tests i.e. `Check HTTP Status Response Code`, `Check Request HTTP Method` or even `Check Empty Response`.
 See below code structure.

 ```
 package main